 The judge should have immediately charged the prisoner, Selby, with contempt of court when he gave the fingers to the father of the daughter.

 "Surely it is a natural reaction for a father to respond when confronted with such arrogance from a man accused of sexually violating his daughter?"

-The court heard how the man had leapt out of his seat in the public gallery, grabbed a glass from a lawyer's desk and tried to attack Selby, yelling that he had been "messing with his kids".
+The court heard how the father had leapt out of his seat in the public gallery, grabbed a glass from a lawyer's desk and tried to attack Selby, yelling that he had been "messing with his kids".